pflanze/functional-perl/README.md

 (hopefully at least documented), and such a call has lingering effects, possibly at a distance.
 This makes tracking down bugs more difficult, and can hinder the reuse of program parts in newly combined ways.
-Also, code using side effects means re-running it may not be idempotent (hence produce failures) or be calculating different values, which prevents its use in an interactive way, like from a read-eval print loop or debugger, and makes writing tests more difficult.
+Also, code that uses side effects may not be idempotent (hence produce failures) or be calculating different values when re-run, which prevents its use in an interactive way, like from a read-eval print loop or debugger, and makes writing tests more difficult.

 <with_toc>